 Students enrolled in private lessons also gain access to additional performance opportunities at Colburn, including Friday Night Recitals, the Winter and McAllister Honors Recitals, and master classes with renowned guest artists.
 Additionally, these students qualify for a 50% tuition discount on any music theory group class – these classes are instrumental in any young musician’s development as it helps them explore and understand the inner workings of their craft.

+The Community School accepts new private lesson students at any time throughout the year.
 All students interested in private lessons must first submit an inquiry using the form below.

-Approximately 14 days after submitting your inquiry, you will be notified by the appropriate department chair to set up an interview and/or audition in order to determine placement.
+Approximately 7 days after submitting your inquiry, you will be notified by the appropriate department chair to set up an interview and/or audition in order to determine placement.

-For 2022-23 private instruction pricing, please see page 3 in the Schedule of Classes.
+For 2023–24 private instruction pricing, please see page 3 in the Schedule of Classes.
 Need-based scholarships are available for qualifying students.

 The Community School is proud to offer a wide selection of student ensembles, giving students of varying ages and ability levels the opportunity to collaborate with their peers and develop their musicianship.

-Auditions for the 2022-23 academic year are open for the following ensembles:
+Auditions for the 2023–24 academic year are open for the following ensembles: